-High in the north, just a stone’s throw from the border with Belarus, is a city that has been little developed for tourism.
-In the picturesque Białystok once lived one of the largest Jewish communities in the country, today many Orthodox people live here besides Catholics.
-The city is known for its historical buildings such as the town hall, the Branicki Palace, the cathedral and the Palais Nowik.
+The city is known for its historical buildings such as the City Hall, Branicki Palace, the Cathedral and Nowik Palace.
 The most famous son of the city is Ludwik Zamenhof, who embodies the multicultural spirit of the city like no other and was the creator of the language Esperanto.
-Of course, Białystok also belongs on the list of our eastern Poland sights!
+Of course, Białystok also belongs on our list of Eastern Poland sights!

 Białowieża National Park